kervinck/gigatron-rom/README.md

-Download `theloop.2.rom`
+Download `theloop.2.rom` and put it in the `src` directory.

-Open `src/index.html` in a browser.

-Click `Choose file` and select the rom image.

-Click the Go button.
+Start an HTTP server in the `src` directory.

+Point your browser at the server root.